Laptev Sea: History and exploration

 The distribution of Yukaghirs in the 17th century (hatched).
 Chuvans are marked in pink.

 Even women in ethnic costume, early 20th century.

 The coast of the Laptev Sea was inhabited for ages by the native peoples of northern Siberia such as Yukaghirs and Chuvans (sub-tribe of Yukaghirs).
 Those tribes were engaged in fishing, hunting and reindeer husbandry, as reindeer sleds were essential for transportation and hunting.
 They were joined and absorbed by Evens and Evenks around the 2nd century and later, between 9th and 15th centuries, by much more numerous Yakuts.
 All those tribes moved north from the Baikal Lake area avoiding confrontations with Mongols.
 Whereas they all practiced shamanism, they spoke different languages.

 Russians started exploring the Laptev Sea coast and the nearby islands some time in the 17th century, going through the rivers emptying into the sea.
 Many early explorations were likely unreported, as indicated by graves found on some of the islands by their official discoverers.
 In 1629, Siberian Cossacks went through the Lena River and reached its delta.
 They left a note that the river flows into a sea.
 In 1633, another group reached the delta of Olenyok.

 By 1712, Yakov Permyakov and Merkury Vagin explored the eastern part of the Laptev Sea and discovered Bolshoy Lyakhovsky Island.
 However, they were killed on the way back from their expedition by mutineering team members.
 In 1770, the merchant Ivan Lyakhov revisited the islands and then asked the government for permission to commercially develop their ivory resources.
 Catherine II granted permission and named the islands after Lyakhov.
 While exploring the area in the 1770s, Lyakhov described several other islands, including Kotelny, which he named so after a large kettle (котёл – kotel) left there by previous visitors.
 He also established first permanent settlements on those islands.

 In 1735, Russian explorer of Siberia Vasili Pronchishchev sailed from Yakutsk down the Lena River on his sloop Yakutsk.
 He explored the eastern coast of the Lena delta, and stopped to winter at the mouth of the Olenyok River.
 Unfortunately many members of his crew fell ill and died, mainly from scurvy.
 Despite these difficulties, in 1736, he reached the eastern shore of the Taymyr Peninsula and went north surveying its coastline.
 Pronchishchev and his wife succumbed to scurvy and died on the way back.
-Maria Pronchishcheva Bay in the Laptev Sea is named after the wife of Pronchishchev.
+Pronchishcheva Bay in the Laptev Sea is named after the wife of Pronchishchev.

 During the 1739–1742 Great Northern Expedition, Russian Arctic explorer and Vice Admiral Dmitry Laptev described the sea coastline from the mouth of the Lena River, along the Buor-Khaya and Yana gulfs, to the strait that bears his name, Dmitry Laptev Strait.
 As part of the same expedition, Dmitry's cousin Khariton Laptev's led a party that surveyed the coast of the Taimyr Peninsula starting from the mouth of the Khatanga River.